 Assign team owners and members in Microsoft Teams

 Within Microsoft Teams there are two user roles: owner and member.
 By default, a user who creates a new team is granted the owner status.
 In addition, owners and members can have moderator capabilities for a channel (provided that moderation has been set up).
-If a team is created from an existing Office 365 Group, permissions are inherited.
+If a team is created from an existing Microsoft 365 group, permissions are inherited.

 The table below shows the difference in permissions between an owner and a member.